 After going through and defining the customer’s journey, we’ve identified the steps that a visitor goes through from the moment of discovery to the moment of generating recurring revenue:

-Pro tip: 1st-week retention is crucial for any trial period, probably even more for free trials that last longer time frames because the metric serves as a leading indicator of the probability of a user upgrading into a paid plan, while still having a chance to do something about it before the trial ends.
+Pro tip: 1st-week retention after achieving onboarded (delivering on the promise of your business) is crucial for any trial period, probably even more for free trials that last longer time frames because the metric serves as a leading indicator of the probability of a user upgrading into a paid plan, while still having a chance to do something about it before the trial ends.

 Considering a journey of 5 steps before a user generates revenue, we can solve for the growth rate on our modified equation.